-Below you will find general responses to enquiries that relate to the implementation of the Energy Consumer Protection Act, 2010 and associated Ontario Energy Board regulatory requirements.
-The FAQ have been prepared by Board staff for general information purposes only and may not cover all individual circumstances.
+Below are general responses to enquiries that relate to the implementation of the Energy Consumer Protection Act, 2010 and associated OEB regulatory requirements.

-The initial set of FAQ as posted on January 17, 2011 relate to issues discussed during a December 14, 2010 meeting with licensed electricity retailers and licensed gas marketers, and in some instances provide responses that were not available during the meeting.
+The FAQs relate to issues discussed during a December 14, 2010 meeting with licensed electricity retailers and licensed gas marketers.

 1. In cases where there is no carbon capture, is it acceptable to have only one copy of the disclosure statement and price comparison signed by the consumer and kept with the supplier, and an unsigned version left with the consumer?